Shiny-Miner/GBA-Binary-hacking-assets/README.md

 # Binary-hacking-assets
-All in one public resources for binary romeo hackers.
+All in one public resources for binary rom hackers.
 Anyone can contribute.